 QUICK MATH: ~75 people x 10-car train x $10.90 = $8,175.
 The full trip takes 1hr 20 mins.
 Where does all the money go?
 Service.
 Look at these salaries of BART employees.
 Drivers, known as "train operators" can make more than $136,000 dollars a year + awesome benefits.
 For what?... driving - something a computer could do a better job at doing, it seems.
 I guess just knowing that other metros, like Vancouver's SkyTrain, have used technology to liberate human beings from the unnecessary task of driving makes it feel like something within BART's reach.
 To me this is representative of a larger movement as we move forward of making computers do menial labor for us wherever possible.

-but it's the 47 mile driverless SkyTrain of Vancouver
+It looks like BART, but it's the 47 mile driverless SkyTrain of Vancouver |

 The most ridiculous aspect of BART is that it doesn’t run at night.
 How is it possible that BART trains don’t run between the hours of 1am and 7am on weekends?
 Do the administrators not realize that such a decision is absolutely crippling to everyone in the Bay Area?